 The cheap mattresses compromise on the quality of the materials that can contain harmful chemicals.
 It can cause allergies and irritation to the skin or the child will be subjected to slow inhalation of poisonous chemicals.

 Consider a mattress with quality materials the way you will choose a mattress for adults.
 It should be at least CertiPUR-US certified and preferably use organic materials.

 No matter how long you are going to keep your mattress, always opt for a proper warranty.
 Things can go wrong at unexpected times and warranties always come in handy in such situations involving manufacturing defects.

 An average mattress will have a minimum of 10-year warranty and in some cases, it is a lifetime warranty that is becoming quite common.

-The devil is in the details and in this case the fine print by the manufacturer.
+The devil is in the details and this case the fine print by the manufacturer.
 Do read and understand refund policy, trial period as well as what is included during the warranty period.

 The most neglected part by the customers is the pickup.
 Many retailers or manufacturers charge or expect you to pay a hefty amount for packing and pickup.
 In many cases, it is not cost-effective to avail warranty that defeats the purpose of the warranty.

 The awareness about the importance of the right foundation or bed frame has always been a challenge for industry experts.

 To get the maximum out of your mattress, you need to use it with the right bed foundation.
 Most of the mattresses are available with corresponding box springs that you can buy together.
 Alternatively, you can opt for a simple cost-effective flat platform but make sure it matches the size of a kid’s mattress.